University of Guelph: Facilities and plans

 Rozanski Hall (2003) is in the heart of the campus.
-Equipped with electronic white boards, laptop sound, picture and wireless internet and high luminance video/data projectors, Rozanski Hall accommodates over 1,500 students in several lecture halls.
+Equipped with electronic whiteboards, laptop sound, picture, and wireless internet, and high-luminance video/data projectors, Rozanski Hall accommodates over 1,500 students in several lecture halls.

-Summerlee Science Complex (2006) is a state-of-the-art classroom and research complex, built with the assistance of the Province of Ontario’s Super Build program, primarily for student learning and scientific research.
+The Summerlee Science Complex (2006) is a classroom and research complex built with the assistance of the Province of Ontario's Super Build program primarily for student learning and scientific research.

-Summerlee Science Complex atrium was renamed Waasamowin, which means "to be bathed in light," in 2024, in support of efforts to Indigenize science at U of G and support and retain Indigenous students in STEM.
-Waasamowin is one of the favourite gathering space for students, faculty and staff and can accommodate a gathering of 200 students.
-The complex is also home to U of G’s Advanced Analysis Centre (AAC), which is a group of research laboratories and is a modern, centralized and highly serviced space for large-scale advanced analytical laboratories and provides an unequalled range of capabilities for research and advanced education at the interface of the physical and biological sciences.
+In 2024, the Summerlee Science Complex atrium was renamed Waasamowin, which means "to be bathed in light", in support of efforts to Indigenize science at U of G and support and retain Indigenous students in STEM.
+Waasamowin is one of the favourite gathering spaces for students, faculty, and staff, and can accommodate a gathering of 200 students.
+The complex is also home to U of G's Advanced Analysis Centre (AAC), which is a group of research laboratories and is a modern, centralized, and highly serviced space for large-scale advanced analytical laboratories and provides an unequalled range of capabilities for research and advanced education at the interface of the physical and biological sciences.